Introducing NYPD Patternizr Software

-The databases doesn’t include information on homicides and rapes.
-In those cases, traditional methods are being used to identify links and possible relationships.
+The databases don’t include information on homicides and rapes.
+Traditional methods are used to identify links and possible relationships in those cases.

 Summary of Benefits

-The use of the NYPD Patternizr software helps the department in a number of ways:
+The use of the NYPD Patternizr software helps the department in several ways:

 - Less busy work.
-Ultimately, detectives can spend their efforts on analyzing the patterns, rather than identifying them.
-This results is less leg work and reduces the time required to solve a case.
+Ultimately, detectives can spend their efforts analyzing the patterns rather than identifying them.
+This results in less leg work and reduces the time required to solve a case.

 - Much greater efficiency.
-The algorithm helps officers can make connections and identify patterns across the city, rather than just their own precinct.
+The algorithm helps officers connect and identify patterns across the city rather than just their precinct.

 - Makes connections more quickly.
-The pattern-recognition feature makes it easier to make connections and identify linked crimes and incidents.
+The pattern recognition feature makes connecting and identifying linked crimes and incidents easier.

 - Broader geographic focus.
-Using the new system, it requires the same amount of effort (very little) to search case files in a single precinct, multiple locations, or the entire city.
+Using the new system requires the same amount of effort (very little) to search case files in a single precinct, multiple locations, or the entire city.

 Other Software Solutions

 Although the NYPD was the first department to develop software like this, they shared the information in the INFORMS Journal on Applied Analytics.
 They did so to help educate other law enforcement organizations on how they may develop similar solutions.
-The department has a long history of developing its own crime-fighting solutions within the department.
-In fact, the NYPD develop the CompStat computer system.
-Primarily, CompStat, which is short for comparison statistics, is tracka crime geographically.
-Today, law enforcement departments throughout the United States and Canada use CompStat to look at crime in their area.
+The department has a long history of developing its own crime-fighting solutions.
+The NYPD develop the CompStat computer system.
+Primarily, CompStat, which is short for comparison statistics, tracks crime geographically.
+Today, law enforcement departments throughout the United States and Canada use CompStat to examine crime in their area.

 Questions and Comments

-If you have any questions and comments about the NYPD Patternizr Software, please leave a comment below.
+If you have any questions or comments about the NYPD Patternizr Software, please leave a comment below.

-Interested in conducting you own search?
+Interested in conducting your own search?
 Learn how to get access to billions of public records.